raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 **Block anaphora**

-Oliver Steele wrote a nice little Javascript library called [Functional Javascript](http://osteele.com/sources/javascript/functional/ "Functional Javascript").
-Javascript is a particularly verbose language descended from Lisp.
+Oliver Steele wrote a nice little JavaScript library called [Functional JavaScript](http://osteele.com/sources/javascript/functional/ "Functional JavaScript").
+JavaScript is a particularly verbose language descended from Lisp.
 It's syntax for writing anonymous functions is awkward, especially for the kind of short functions that are passed to higher-level functions like `map` or `select`.
 Oliver decided that if you wanted to write a lot of anonymous functions, you'd better have a more succinct way to write them.
-So he added "String Lambdas" to Javascript, a succinct alternate syntax for anonymous functions.
+So he added "String Lambdas" to JavaScript, a succinct alternate syntax for anonymous functions.

 [String#to\_proc](http://github.com/raganwald/homoiconic/blob/master/2008-11-28/you_cant_be_serious.md "You can't be serious!?") is a port of Oliver's String Lambdas to Ruby.
 One of the things you can do with String#to\_proc is define a block (or a proc) that takes one parameter with an expression containing an underscore instead of explicitly naming a parameter.